StAwN74/essential-classic-games-v2.5/README.md

 Please install Java SDK 16 (https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)
 or JRE 8 minimum, which is lighter: https://www.oracle.com/fr/java/technologies/javase-jre8-downloads.html.
 Just use the .jar file or the .exe file and double click.
-If you don't download the full repository, **you need to download the resources folder too!** It must be placed right besides the .jar or the .exe file.
+If you don't download the full repository, **you need to take resources folder too!** They must be placed right besides the .jar or the .exe file.

 ## Notes
-Note: It uses **NORM** SQL implementation (Copyright 2014, Dieselpoint, Inc. under Apache License v2.0).
+Note: The app uses **NORM** SQL implementation (Copyright 2014, Dieselpoint, Inc. under Apache License v2.0).
 Pong based on Gaspared's and William's codes, and Flappy on Mompi's and Pinkman's games.
-Leaderboard does not deal with even scores.
+Leaderboard displays even scores based on your id or your name, so it may vary in this case.

 ## Change log
 25/08/21: Added Stats button (v2.3).